 Charity registered in Scotland SC006923

-As an HR Adviser, you will use your, experience, qualifications, knowledge and skills to promote compliance with employment law and best practice across the third sector.
+As a Wellbeing Service Advisor, you will use your, experience, qualifications, knowledge and skills to promote the mental and physical wellbeing of staff and volunteers within the third sector across Glasgow.
 You will ensure employers are aware of their obligations to comply with legislation whilst supporting the fair, consistent and transparent approach to people management.
 Compliance with legal and moral obligations is paramount to physical and mental wellbeing.